3dApothecary-xyz/FunctionalTest/README.md

 59. Flash Katapult into the KGP 4x2209 board using the command: `sudo dfu-util -a 0 -D ~/katapult/out/katapult.bin --dfuse-address 0x08000000:force:mass-erase:leave -d 0483:df11`

-60. Check for Katapult active by verifying the flashing LED on KGP 4x2209 and use the `ls /dev/serial/by-id` to check if has a USB address using `ls /dev/serial/by-id`
+60. Check for Katapult active by verifying the flashing LED on KGP 4x2209 and then enter `ls /dev/serial/by-id` to display the USB Device Address

 ![Katapult Active](images/Katapult_Active.png)